pzhao12test5/fluo-recipes/README.md

 **Fluo Recipes are common code for [Apache Fluo][fluo] application developers.**

-Fluo Recipes build on the [Fluo API][fluo-api] to offer additional functionality to developers.
-They are published separately from Fluo on their own release schedule.
+Fluo Recipes build on the [Fluo API][fluo-api] to offer additinal functionality to developers.
+They are published seperately from Fluo on their own release schedule.
 This allows Fluo Recipes to iterate and innovate faster than Fluo (which will maintain a more minimal API on a slower release cycle).
-Fluo Recipes offers code to implement common patterns on top of Fluo's API.
-It also offers glue code to external libraries like Spark and Kryo.

 ### Documentation

 Recipes are documented below and in the [Recipes API docs][recipes-api].

-* [Combine Queue][combine-q] - A recipe for concurrently updating many keys while avoiding collisions.
+* [Collision Free Map][cfm] - A recipe for making many to many updates.
 * [Export Queue][export-q] - A recipe for exporting data from Fluo to external systems.
 * [Row Hash Prefix][row-hasher] - A recipe for spreading data evenly in a row prefix.
 * [RecordingTransaction][recording-tx] - A wrapper for a Fluo transaction that records all transaction